Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognostic factors for childhood hepatocellular carcinoma

-The prognosis (chance of recovery) and treatment options for childhood hepatocellular carcinoma depend on the following:
+The prognosis for childhood hepatocellular carcinoma depends on the following:

-For childhood hepatocellular carcinoma that recurs (comes back) after initial treatment, the prognosis and treatment options depend on the following:
+For childhood hepatocellular carcinoma that recurs (comes back) after initial treatment, the prognosis depends on the following:

 Stages of childhood hepatocellular carcinoma

-After childhood hepatocellular carcinoma has been diagnosed, tests are done to find out if cancer cells have spread within the liver or to other parts of the body.
-The process used to find out if cancer has spread within the liver, to nearby tissues or organs, or to other parts of the body is called staging.
-In childhood hepatocellular carcinoma, the PRETEXT and POSTTEXT groups are used instead of stage to plan treatment.
+In childhood hepatocellular carcinoma, the PRETEXT and POSTTEXT groups are used to plan treatment.
 The results of the tests and procedures done to detect, diagnose, and find out whether the cancer has spread are used to determine the PRETEXT and POSTTEXT groups.

 Two grouping systems are used for childhood hepatocellular carcinoma to decide whether the tumor can be removed by surgery:

-The liver is divided into four sections.
+The liver is divided into four sections for the two grouping systems.
 The PRETEXT and POSTTEXT groups depend on which sections of the liver have cancer.
+There are four PRETEXT and POSTTEXT groups.

 PRETEXT and POSTTEXT group I